tartley/tartley.github.io/README.md

 * What's that github auth error about on starting local server?

-* finish copying emails to name.com host
-    How to create 'Archive' folders on name.com hosting?
-* delete webfaction host from thunderbird
-* check whether this messes up any account symlink in ~/.thunderbird

 * comments
 * links to #comments exist
 * suggest a place to leave new comments?
 In the post template?

 * syntax highlighting in solarized

-* following features need a theme fork?

-* footer
+* Embed ancient backed up tartley.com content, and link to it.

+## Theme changes

+* choosing another theme that provides the following.
+  Otherwise, will need to fork the current theme. :-/

+* TOC show post date *after* title instead of before

+* TOC: show post categories
+* click on a category to show all posts in that category.
 * show post categories in post
-    * show post date after title?

-* show post categories in home

-* make sure 404 page helps people find what they were looking for link to home links to categories?

 * RSS feed?
 * Category based RSS feeds? (esp 'python')

-* Migrate ancient backed-up tartley.com content to github pages ?

 # Done ########################################################################